 Punitive damages serve a different purpose than compensatory damages.
 Economic and non-economic compensatory damages aim to replace losses that the injured party incurred due to the accident.
 On the other hand, punitive damages are awarded to punish a wrongdoer and deter others who might commit similar acts.

-In some cases, punitive damages in North Carolina are capped at $250,000 or three times the amount of compensatory damages.
-However, if the defendant was impaired at the time of the accident, there is no cap.
+However, under General Statute 1D-26, if the defendant was driving while impaired at the time of the accident, there is no cap.

-That said, the claim cannot go forward if the defendant dies– from any cause– before the case is resolved.
+There is also one major exception to a claim for punitive damages.
+If the defendant dies at any time later then the claim is barred.
 Since punitive damages’ primary purpose is to punish a wrongdoer for extreme conduct, the purpose cannot be met if he or she is deceased.

 Contact Us Today for a Free Consultation

-There are many potential pitfalls in pursuing a car accident claim, so speak with a personal injury lawyer at Riddle & Brantley.
+There are many potential pitfalls in pursuing a car accident claim, especially one involving punitive damages, so speak with a personal injury lawyer at Riddle & Brantley.

 “I would not have won my case without the help from my team at Riddle & Brantley.”

-As always, the consultation is free and you won’t pay any attorney fees unless we win your case and you receive compensation.
+As always, the consultation is free and you won’t pay any attorney fees unless we win your case.

 Justice Counts for those injured in North Carolina auto accidents.
 Call 1-800-525-7111 today and let’s review your claim.